cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-h3lix.md

 Due to how custom applications are installed to the device, in most cases you will need to reinstall the h3lix jailbreak application to your device every 7 days from your computer.

-We will use iOS-App-Signer, Xcode, and a patcher script to achieve this.
+We will use iOS-App-Signer, Xcode, and a patcher script to install the application to your device.

 ## Downloads